Why you should care

 Kerry is riding the struggle bus

-Lastly, although U.S. Secretary of State John Kerry has poured huge energy into the search for a solution, the simple truth is that American influence in the region is diminished.
+Lastly, although U.S. Secretary of State John Kerry is pouring huge energy into the search for a solution, the simple truth is that American influence in the region is diminished.
 What’s the cause of this saltier relationship between the Arab world and America?
 Take Egypt and Syria to start.
 Unfairly or not, most Middle Easterners point to the rapidity with which the U.S. turned against longtime ally Hosni Mubarak during the Egyptian revolution in 2011 and the American decision not to use military strikes against Syria — despite the fact that President Obama had declared that he would.
 In short, the Middle East doubts America’s commitments.

 There’s a trudging path ahead